Keyboard shortcuts

 └── release/

-└── handler # Compiled binary
+└── libhandler_{id}.so # Compiled library (Linux)

 Cargo.toml

-The generated Cargo.toml includes the SDK:
+The generated Cargo.toml includes the SDK and configures a dynamic library:

 [package]

-name = "handler"
+name = "handler_{endpoint_id}"

 version = "0.1.0"